AO-StreetArt/CrazyIvan/docs/pages/quickstart.rst

 ``./build_deps.sh``

 You will be asked once for your sudo password.
+You will also need to ensure that the POCO dependency is on the linker path, which can be done with:

+`export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"`

+Now, we can build Crazy Ivan:

 ``cd ../CrazyIvan``